Financial lessons over the past 20 years.

 - They have patience.

 - They are informed.

 - They know that there are no shortcuts.

 - They carry as little bad debt as possible.

 Related article: Take control of your money

 Many of the products that Advisors sell can be purchased on your own.
-At some point the consumer needs to ask someone questions.
+At some point, the consumer needs to ask someone questions.
 It may come down to the help of a professional to get good advice.
-If you are looking for a good advisor, ask your good friends and neighbours who they recommend.
+If you are looking for a good advisor, ask your good friends and neighbors who they recommend.
 Many people sit down with an Advisor to help direct them in the future.
 There is also no reason for not keeping yourself informed.
-The internet, newspapers and magazines are always loaded with information on financial planning.
+The internet, newspapers, and magazines are always loaded with information on financial planning.
 Not all of it is accurate but you can take that information to your advisor and ask their opinion.

 Related article: What to look for in a financial advisor